About the Festival

 Each year, all K-12 students in Linn County are invited to create contributions for one of the MAF’s most beloved programs, the Empty Bowls Project, presented by Veridian Credit Union.

 Students from twenty-four schools work to create ceramic bowls, to be donated and then sold at the Marion Arts Festival, raising funds to benefit local food banks.
 Area artists also contribute ceramic bowls, along with wood bowls masterfully crafted by the American Association of Wood Turners, Corridor Chapter.

 Most bowls carry a $5 price tag.
-Over the program's fifteen-year history, more than $82,000 has been donated by the festival to area hunger relief agencies, each year helping to serve over eight thousand persons needing assistance.
+Over the program's seventeen-year history, more than $82,000 has been donated by the festival to area hunger relief agencies, each year helping to serve over eight thousand persons needing assistance.

 Approximately 500 area students will become involved by making bowls, with some also volunteering on festival day.
 This hands-on approach has a lasting effect on those students who participate, while also helping to raise hunger awareness among festival attendees.